solomonogunyeye/olist-analysis/README.md

 # Data cleaning and reprocessing
-1. Removed multiple duplicates.
+1. Removed multiple duplicates rows.
-2. Confirmed all dates standard to YYYY-MM-DD.
+2. Confirmed all dates standard to YYYY-MM-DD as a majority of the dates were misaligned.
-3. Formatted uneven segments.
+3. Formatted uneven segments across multiple rows.

 # Revenue Data Analysis
-  Total revenue: R$13,591,643.70
+  Total revenue: R$13,591,643.70 with 2.7% of sellers contributing to 46% of Total revenue.

   ## SQL Approach
 Key techniques used: